MUSEO DEL GALEÓN

 to chart our maritime futures

-Museo del Galeón is a private, non-profit donee institution; accredited by the Bureau of Internal Revenue (BIR), Philippine Council for NGO Certification (PCNC), and the National Commission for Culture and the Arts (NCCA).
+Museo del Galeón is a private, non-profit donee institution; accredited by the Bureau of Internal Revenue (BIR) and Philippine Council for NGO Certification (PCNC).